Tyler Beede

-Tyler Joseph Beede (/ˈbiːdiː/ BEE-dee; born May 23, 1993) is an American professional baseball pitcher for the Diablos Rojos del México of the Mexican League.
-He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Pittsburgh Pirates, and Cleveland Guardians, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
+Tyler Joseph Beede (/ˈbiːdiː/ BEE-dee; born May 23, 1993) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Francisco Giants, Pittsburgh Pirates, and Cleveland Guardians, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 The Toronto Blue Jays selected him in the first round, with the 21st overall selection, of the 2011 MLB draft, but he turned down a $2.5 million signing bonus to instead attend Vanderbilt University.
 He played college baseball for the Vanderbilt Commodores, and was drafted by the Giants as the 14th pick in the first round of the 2014 MLB draft.
 He made his MLB debut in 2018.

 Early life

 Beede first attended hometown Auburn High School, in Massachusetts.
 In 2009, as a sophomore, he helped them win the Division 2 state title, as he was 7–1 with an 0.88 ERA, with 114 strikeouts in 56.1 innings.

 Beede then transferred to Lawrence Academy at Groton in Groton, Massachusetts.
 In 2010 he went 14–1 with an 0.80 ERA and 189 strikeouts in 96.1 innings.
 The following spring he went 8–0 with an 0.69 ERA, and 102 strikeouts, 8 walks, and 13 hits in 51 innings.
 His fastball reached 92–94 mph.

 The Toronto Blue Jays selected him in the first round, with the 21st overall selection, of the 2011 Major League Baseball draft.
 However, he decided not to sign, turning down a $2.5 million signing bonus, to instead attend Vanderbilt University to play college baseball for the Vanderbilt Commodores.
 He was the only first round pick that year not to sign.